 It is recommended that pregnant women take a daily folic acid supplement, however, the levels of folic acid required can change throughout your pregnancy journey.

-Here's how much folic acid is recommended during different stages of pregnancy:
+Here's how much folic acid is recommended during different stages of pregnancy [5]:

-• 400 mcg per day while you're trying to conceive.
+- 400 mcg per day while you're trying to conceive.

-• 500 mcg of folic acid is recommended a day while breastfeeding.
+- 500 mcg of folic acid is recommended a day while breastfeeding.

 Choosing a folic acid supplement can be tricky, as not all vitamins are created equally.
-Did you know 1 in 3 women have issues absorbing folate?
+Did you know that 1 in 3 women have issues absorbing folate?

 So even if you are taking your daily dose, you still may not get enough folic acid.